New Caledonia rejects full independence from France again

 The territory has, however, largely cut itself off from the outside world to shield itself from the coronavirus.
 It has registered only 27 cases of COVID-19.

-After Sunday’s “No” vote, a third referendum can be held within two years if a third of the local assembly votes in favour.
+For a third referendum to take place, a third of the local assembly in New Caledonia must vote in favour of one.

-Reporting by Lidia Kelly in Melbourne and Mathieu Rosemain in Paris; Writing by Lidia Kelly and Richard Lough Editing by William Mallard, Angus MacSwan and Raissa Kasolowsky
+Reporting by Lidia Kelly in Melbourne and Mathieu Rosemain in Paris; Writing by Lidia Kelly and Richard Lough Editing by William Mallard and Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.